 The Company received investments in two companies in exchange for providing management services for one year.
-The Company recorded the investments at their estimated fair market value and is amortizing the related deferred revenue over the one year period in which services are being provided.
+The Company recorded the investments at their estimated fair market value of \$375,000 and is amortizing the related deferred revenue over the one year period in which services are being provided.
+The investments are being accounted for under the cost method.
+At March 31, 2009, the Company owned 250,000 shares of BreezePlay and 500,000 shars of Remodel Auction.